FlutterFlow/flutterflow-documentation/docs/Integrations/authentication/types/firebase-auth/initial-setup.md

 # Enabling Firebase Auth in FlutterFlow

 :::tip[Skip if...]
-...you have already enabled authentication while creating a [**new project with Firebase setup.
+You have already enabled authentication while creating a [**new project with Firebase setup.**](../../../firebase/connect-to-firebase-setup.md)
-**](../../../firebase/connect-to-firebase-setup.md)
 :::

 To enable authentication in FlutterFlow:

-- Open your FlutterFlow project where you are planning to use Firebase Authentication.
+1. Open your FlutterFlow project where you are planning to use Firebase Authentication.

-- Open **Setting and Integrations > App Settings > Authentication**.
+2. Open **Setting and Integrations > App Settings > Authentication**.

-- Turn on the Enable Authentication toggle and select **Authentication Type** to **Firebase**.
+3. Turn on the Enable Authentication toggle and select **Authentication Type** to **Firebase**.

-- To ensure that your users are directed to the appropriate pages based on their login status, you must set the **Initial Page**.
+4. To ensure that your users are directed to the appropriate pages based on their login status, you must set the **Initial Page**.

 ![enable-auth-fr.png](..%2F..%2Fimgs%2Fenable-auth-fr.png)